Israel News

 2. The Mount of Olives in Jerusalem is the world’s oldest continuously used cemetery and the world’s biggest Jewish cemetery.

-3. Numerous studies rank Israelis among the happiest people among Western nations.
+3. Numerous studies rank Israelis among the happiest people in the world.

 4. Voicemail technology was developed in Israel.

-5. Beersheba, in Israel’s Negev desert, has the largest number of chess grandmasters per capita than any other city in the world.
+5. The city of Beersheba, in Israel’s Negev desert, has the largest number of chess grandmasters per capita.

 6. Life expectancy in Israel is among the highest in the world at 83 years.
 (Learn why here!)